 Solution Is Just Around The Corner

-The following morning, I took it a modest computer repair outlet, tucked away in a corner of Perdana Shopping Centre, Damansara Perdana.
+The following morning, I took it to a modest computer repair outlet, tucked away in a corner of Perdana Shopping Centre, Damansara Perdana.
 A sweet, friendly and bubbly girl greeted me at the front desk.
 Audra was attending to a customer as I waited for my turn.
 After taking a look at my notebook, she reminded me that it is not safe to use my notebook.
 Should the bloated battery explode, the motherboard would be toasted… kaput!
 As I simply can’t live without my notebook, she advised to have the battery removed while they checked with their supplier on the availability of my notebook battery.
 It would be an OEM battery.
 Upon request for an estimate, she quoted MYR350 to MYR450 including labour.
 Sounds fair… a better bet than MYR3,500 to MYR4,500!
 Clearly, it was a done deal.

-Audra asked me to come back after fifteen minutes while their technician removes the battery.
+Audra asked me to come back after fifteen minutes whilst their technician removes the battery.
 So I went for brunch nearby.
 Less than an hour later, Audra messaged me, reminding me to collect my notebook.
 Hey, that’s really proactive.
 I don’t usually get such reminders from retailers, vendors nowadays… sadly.

 When I returned, Audra told me she had placed an order for me and to await her message as to when to send in my notebook again to fit the new battery.
 For this purpose, I needed to only pay a minimum deposit of MYR50.
 She promptly printed a job order which gave details of my personal particulars as well as my notebook specifications, including deposit paid.